National Hualien Senior High School

-The National Hualien Senior High chool (HLHS; 國立花蓮高級中學) is a high school in Hualien City, Hualien County, Taiwan.
+The National Hualien Senior High School (HLHS; 國立花蓮高級中學) is a high school in Hualien City, Hualien County, Taiwan.

 History

 HLHS was established in 1936 as Hualien Harbor Public School (花蓮港中學校) (Karenkō Public School) in the period of Imperial Japanese occupation.
 In 1945, after the Taiwan resurrection, renamed to Taiwan Provincial Hualien Harbor School (junior and senior High School).
 In 1946, it changed its name to Taiwan Provincial Hualien Senior High School (省立花蓮高級中學) and eliminated its junior high school department in 1968.
 In 2000, HLHS renamed to its current name.

 The school had been a boys school until 2002, when it admitted girls to apply to its Musical and Physical Experimental Departments.
 The enrollment now is 1503 students in 39 classes.

 Facilities

 The campus of HLHS features student dorms, teacher dorms, 3 general education building, an administration building, a 50-meter swimming pool, an indoor stadium featuring 6 badminton courts, an outdoor stadium with 2 tennis courts, a volleyball court, and 4 basketball courts, a multiple performance and convention center, a library building, science labs, a playground and a health center.